Equitable Access Policy FAQ

-This new policy will promote social and economic justice, will increase discoverability and use of UMD’s research, and will help make scholarly communication more sustainable, because UMD will have other means with which to share scholarly work with other researchers and the general public.
-We can use this policy and movement to create more pressure on what has become primarily a monopolistic, for-profit scholarly publishing market.
+This policy is intended to promote social and economic justice, increase discoverability and use of UMD’s research, and help make scholarly communication more sustainable, because it means UMD now has other means with which to share scholarly work with other researchers and the general public.
+This policy and movement are intended to create more pressure on what has become primarily a monopolistic, for-profit scholarly publishing market.

 The “Equitable Access” policy has two basic provisions.
 First, faculty members commit to deposit a certain version of their future scholarly articles into DRUM, the University of Maryland’s institutional repository.
 Second, faculty members grant certain nonexclusive rights over their future scholarly articles to the University of Maryland, authorizing it to make their deposited articles open access.
 This grant of nonexclusive rights is not equivalent to a grant of ownership.
 It includes waiver and embargo options to enhance author freedom and control over their work.
 We call this grant of nonexclusive rights the UMD Equitable Access License.